 Tom Sharpe has written the novel quite beautifully.
 The language is simple, elegant, and palatable even to beginners or young audiences.
 I can definitively recommend Ancestral Vices to those looking to start reading.
 The novel grips you enough to make it a thorough enjoyment.
 It’s a light-hearted read, with a plot strong and compelling enough to keep you engaged.

 About the Author

 Tom Sharpe (1928-2013) was a British satirical novelist who worked as a social worker and teacher in South Africa.
-Tom is known for his satirical take on English society, which resulted in some of the best satires written in the 20th century.
-He is widely regarded as the greatest English satirist of the last century and a natural successor to Thomas Love Peacock.
+He is known for his satirical take on English society, producing some of the best satires of the 20th century.
+He is widely regarded as the greatest English satirist of the last century, a natural successor to Thomas Love Peacock.
 Some of Tom’s most renowned works include the Wilt series (1976-2010), Porterhouse Blue (1974), Blott on the Landscape (1975), and Vintage Stuff (1982).
 Tom Sharpe passed away on June 6, 2013.

 Noman Shaikh is the co-founder and editor-in-chief of Bombay Reads.
 He grew up in Mumbai, a city he loves more than any other, and currently works as a content consultant.
 His expertise lies in creating high-quality academic and marketing content in the form of blogs, articles, op-eds, etc. Noman has worked with reputed brands, including Economic Times (through Spiral Media), Coinbase (through MattsenKumar), AdEngage, Della Group, GBIM Technologies, VAP Group, etc. For his published portfolio, click here.
 Contact Noman on noman@bombayreads for engagement.